 No one wants to be confronted with a bed bug infestation and one of the burning questions – can bed bugs live outside?

-The reason for this is that if they can, many people become concerned that they could reenter a home after bed bugs have been eradicated and begin a new cycle.
+This is because if they can, many people become concerned that they could reenter a home after bed bugs have been eradicated and begin a new cycle.

 Related: 99+ Pictures of Bed Bugs

-Bed bugs like to hideout in small dark spaces and there are many opportunities for them to do so in the indoor environment, with small crevices and cracks in furnishings being ideal locations for these creatures.
+Bed bugs like to hide out in small dark spaces, and there are many opportunities for them to do so in the indoor environment, with tiny crevices and cracks in furnishings being ideal locations for these creatures.

-One of the main priorities when looking for a place to stay is food, and bed bugs will live wherever food can be most easily accessed.
-In answer to the question of can bed bugs live outside, they can but the simply prefer not to.
+When looking for a place to stay, one of the main priorities is food, and bed bugs will live wherever food can be most easily accessed.
+In answer to the question of can bed bugs live outside, they can, but they prefer not to.

 Related: Does Salt Kill Bed Bugs?

-With humans spending a lot of time within the home, it makes sense for the bed bugs to do the same.
-That being said, bed bugs can often be found in outdoor areas which are frequented often by their human hosts, this can include things such as;
+Humans spend a lot of time within the home; it makes sense for the bed bugs to do the same.
+That being said, bed bugs can often be found in outdoor areas which are frequented often by their human hosts; this can include things such as;

 - outdoor furniture such as deck chairs and wooden tables